idealparable/BibleQ/Laz_v_John.md

 The relevance I see as closest to crucial relates to one of our strongest lines of support for the Trinity, that it's taught in Genesis 1-2, using a premise of John as both the disciple Jesus loved and author of the gospel of John.

-Since Jesus focused on "from the beginning" as an important doctrinal tool to discern what in the Law of Moses still stands for Christians (e.g. Matthew 19:8), an emphasis Paul also taught in Romans 1 (likely following Christ's taught emphasis to his disciples, then passed on to Paul), it seems that the very well-studied students of Christ (John) and of his apostles (Mark, student of Peter) looked very closely at Genesis and noticed the phrasing that clearly implies these two things:
+Since Jesus focused on "from the beginning" as an important doctrinal tool to discern what in the Law of Moses still stands for Christians (e.g. [Matthew 19:8](https://www.blueletterbible.org/lsb/mat/19/8/s_948008)), an emphasis Paul also taught in Romans 1 (likely following Christ's taught emphasis to his disciples, then passed on to Paul), in [20](https://www.blueletterbible.org/lsb/rom/1/20/s_1047020), [23](https://www.blueletterbible.org/lsb/rom/1/23/s_1047020), [25](https://www.blueletterbible.org/lsb/rom/1/25/s_1047020), [26](https://www.blueletterbible.org/lsb/rom/1/26/s_1047020), [27](https://www.blueletterbible.org/lsb/rom/1/27/s_1047020), it seems that the very well-studied students of Christ (John) and of his apostles (Mark, student of Peter) looked very closely at Genesis and noticed the phrasing that clearly implies these two things:

 - First, that Christ himself, the beginningless Son of God, or Word (Logos) of God as Philo also says (an extrabiblical NT-era Jewish source), authored Genesis 1 through 2:3.

-  And likely 2:4 as closing signature line (containing the word "toledoth," sometimes thought to merely mean generations, but likely means "account"), though one prominent interpreter of Genesis, Jonathan Sarfati, in his book *The Genesis Account*, credibly argues, (although I think unsuccessfully), that all such lines go with the sections following them, not before them, and are likely merely transitional statements by Moses, though he acknowledges Moses may have used sources.
+  And likely [2:4](https://www.blueletterbible.org/lsb/gen/2/4/s_1047020) as closing signature line (containing the word "toledoth," sometimes thought to merely mean generations, but likely means "account"), though one prominent interpreter of Genesis, Jonathan Sarfati, in his book *The Genesis Account*, credibly argues, (although I think unsuccessfully), that all such lines go with the sections following them, not before them, and are likely merely transitional statements by Moses, though he acknowledges Moses may have used sources.

-  I think that Moses likely compiled accounts, possibly accurately preserved from memory originally prior to the invention of writing, and this seems to be explicitly confirmed in the case of the toledoth line in Genesis 5, which adds that it is the "book of" the toledoth of Adam, which likely should be read as implied to apply to all the other toledoth lines too.
+  I think that Moses likely compiled accounts, possibly accurately preserved from memory originally prior to the invention of writing, and this seems to be explicitly confirmed in the case of the toledoth line in [Genesis 5:1a](https://www.blueletterbible.org/lsb/gen/5/1/s_1047020), which adds that it is the "book of" the toledoth of Adam, which likely should be read as implied to apply to all the other toledoth lines too.

 - Second, I think the apostle John, Mark, and other early Christians likely noticed that Christ modeled what I've been calling "authorial avoidance" as an optional way to approach self-referential statements by an author in his own work -- by avoiding using his own name in it.

   I'm not sure if I got that term from others or if there is a standard term for it, but this was a way authors could avoid seeming to claim too much *personal* honor, as in their culture they believed in a "limited honor" model, that honor (acclaim, likeliness of resources being directed your way, etc.) was a finite resource that had to be allocated.

-  This is part of why it's clear right in Genesis 1-2 that "the LORD God" has a *personal* distinction from the one called simply "God" earlier, even though it's also clear the two terms can be used interchangeably or at least cooperatively (compare 1:27 & 2:7).
+  This is part of why it's clear right in Genesis 1-2 that "the LORD God" has a *personal* distinction from the one called simply "God" earlier, even though it's also clear the two terms can be used interchangeably or at least cooperatively (compare [1:27](https://www.blueletterbible.org/lsb/gen/1/27/s_1047020) & [2:7](https://www.blueletterbible.org/lsb/gen/2/7/s_1047020)).

   This is important as it answers Unitarian-style objections that the pluripersonality of God's internal nature yet singularity of his outward identity is a late invention.
-It's known that Jews in the Inter-Testamental (IT) period did at least think there might be "Two Powers" in heaven (conflating Son and Spirit to get two instead of three), identified as internal numbering, within God's nature, while God is one entity.
+It's known that Jews in the Inter-Testamental (IT) period did at least think there might be "Two Powers" in heaven (conflating Son and Spirit to get two instead of three), identified as internal numbering, within God's nature, while God is one entity; these aren't separate beings, but have their own personalities or centers of consciousness.

   So "God is one" in the Shema, meaning there are no other legitimate gods, yet internally some of his traits can be literally personified, without beginning.

   Specifically his wisdom (knowledge in action) and ideas which can be expressed as his word(s) for the Son/Word/Wisdom, and his action capability and thoughts/emotions for the Spirit, while the Father focuses on omniscience/knowledge and ultimate authority.

-  Also the Spirit is mentioned within the account, as if prepared for action, but then not mentioned again, and all Scripture is inspired by the Spirit (the word for Spirit is also the word for wind or breath, so this is implied in [2nd Timothy 3:16](https://www.blueletterbible.org/lsb/2ti/3/16/s_1128016)), so he has an implied authorial role too.
+  Also the Spirit is mentioned within the account, as if prepared for action, but then not mentioned again, and all Scripture is inspired by the Spirit (the word for Spirit is also the word for wind or breath, so this is implied in [2nd Timothy 3:16](https://www.blueletterbible.org/lsb/2ti/3/16/s_1128016); see also [2nd Peter 1:21](https://www.blueletterbible.org/lsb/2pe/1/21/s_1157021), [Mark 12:36](https://www.blueletterbible.org/lsb/mar/12/36/s_969036)), so he has an implied authorial role too.

   He is not the one signing the account, so he doesn't need to completely avoid being named in it, yet has a partial avoidance in avoiding clear mentions of what he did (he and the Son both acted in creating; carrying out the "let us" orders from the one called simply God, the Father).